Juedai Shuangjiao: Plot

-In the meantime, Yaoyue sends Hua Wuque to kill Xiaoyuer, lying to him that Xiaoyuer poses a dangerous threat to them.
+In the meantime, Yaoyue sends Hua Wuque to kill Xiaoyu’er, lying to him that Xiaoyu’er poses a dangerous threat to them.
 Against the backdrop of various escapades, the twins come to blows several times.
 Each of their encounters follows the same pattern.
-Hua Wuque is more powerful in martial arts than Xiaoyuer, but the latter always manages to survive by using his wits to escape from the former.
-The twins are initially hostile towards each other and have wildly different personalities; Hua Wuque is righteous, intelligent but naïve, while Xiaoyuer is expedient, streetwise and cunning.
+Hua Wuque is more powerful in martial arts than Xiaoyu’er, but the latter always manages to survive by using his wits to escape from the former.
+The twins are initially hostile towards each other and have wildly different personalities; Hua Wuque is righteous, intelligent but naïve, while Xiaoyu’er is expedient, streetwise and cunning.
 However, they gradually develop mutual respect and become friends after braving danger together.
 At the same time, they become entangled in a love triangle with Tie Xinlan.

-Determined to make the twins kill each other, Yaoyue eventually forces Hua Wuque to challenge Xiaoyuer to a duel to the death.
-After Xiaoyuer is apparently killed by Hua Wuque during the duel, Yaoyue reveals the truth to Hua Wuque and tells him about her plan to make their father pay the ultimate price for scorning her.
-Hua Wuque is horrified after learning the truth and realising that Xiaoyuer is actually his twin brother.
-Just then, Xiaoyuer comes back to life, having feigned death earlier by consuming a special drug.
+Determined to make the twins kill each other, Yaoyue eventually forces Hua Wuque to challenge Xiaoyu’er to a duel to the death.
+After Xiaoyu’er is apparently killed by Hua Wuque during the duel, Yaoyue reveals the truth to Hua Wuque and tells him about her plan to make their father pay the ultimate price for scorning her.
+Hua Wuque is horrified after learning the truth and realising that Xiaoyu’er is actually his twin brother.
+Just then, Xiaoyu’er comes back to life, having feigned death earlier by consuming a special drug.
 The twins finally recognise and acknowledge each other as brothers, thus putting an end to Yaoyue's evil plan and ending the story on a happy note.